IWAE-TIME/alpsim.github.io/content/documentation/start/obtain.md

   ```

 This will download, build, test and install `ALPS` into a specified path.
-For more detailed instructions and troubleshootings please check out the [installation page](/documentation/install).
+For more detailed instructions and troubleshootings, please check out the [installation page](/documentation/install).